-What should be in a Supply Chain Strategy?
+What should be in my Supply Chain Strategy?

-The Supply Chain Strategy is a written document which sets out the actions the Supplier has taken to ensure that in practice slavery and human trafficking are not taking place in any part of the contract's supply chain.
+The Supply Chain Strategy is a written document which sets out the actions your organisation has taken to ensure that in practice slavery and human trafficking are not taking place in any part of the supply chain.